Naming a power of attorney is the process of choosing someone to act on your behalf when you cannot do it yourself.

 A power of attorney can only make changes to financial beneficiaries if it’s stipulated in the POA document.
 It would be wise to seek the counsel of an experienced legal professional before including this special power in your POA agreement, however, since it increases the danger of theft, self-dealing, or fiduciary wrongdoing.

-Naming a power of attorney can create important safeguards, but it also has the potential to create financial and legal chaos.
+Naming a power of attorney can create important safeguards, but it also can create financial and legal chaos.
 You are granting another person broad authority to act on your behalf, so make sure you are fully aware of your prospective agent’s character, integrity, honesty, and ability to act in your best interests.
 Lastly, grant only the powers you deem necessary – if your POA instrument does not stipulate that your agent can change beneficiaries, then you won’t have to think twice about it.

 This material is for general information and educational purposes only.
 Information is based on data gathered from what we believe are reliable sources.
 It is not guaranteed as to accuracy, does not purport to be complete and is not intended to be used as a primary basis for investment decisions.
 It should also not be construed as advice meeting the particular investment needs of any investor.
 Realized does not provide tax or legal advice.
 This material is not a substitute for seeking the advice of a qualified professional for your individual situation.